doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

 Doctrine provides several different ways for specifying object-document mapping metadata:

+- PHP Attributes
--  Docblock Annotations
+- Docblock Annotations (deprecated)
 - XML
 - YAML

-This manual usually mentions docblock annotations in all the examples that are spread throughout all chapters, however for many examples alternative YAML and XML examples are given as well.
+This manual usually mentions PHP attributes in all the examples that are spread throughout all chapters, however for many examples alternative YAML and XML examples are given as well.
 There are dedicated reference chapters for XML and YAML mapping, respectively that explain them in more detail.
-There is also an Annotation reference chapter.
+There is also an Attribute and an Annotation reference chapter.

 .. note::

     If you're wondering which mapping driver gives the best performance, the answer is: They all give exactly the same performance.
-    Once the metadata of a class has been read from the source (annotations, xml or yaml) it is stored in an instance of the ``Doctrine\ODM\PHPCR\Mapping\ClassMetadata`` class and these instances are stored in the metadata cache.
+    Once the metadata of a class has been read from the source (attributes, xml or yaml) it is stored in an instance of the ``Doctrine\ODM\PHPCR\Mapping\ClassMetadata`` class and these instances are stored in the metadata cache.
 Therefore at the end of the day all drivers perform equally well.
 If you're not